KxSystems/docs-v1/docs/ref/cmdline.md

 Allows switching of garbage collect to immediate(1) mode instead of deferred(0).

 - Immediate mode will return (certain types of) memory to the OS as soon as no longer referenced and has an associated overhead.
-- Deferred mode will return memory to the OS when either .Q.gc\[\] is called or an allocation fails, hence deferred mode has a performance advantage, but can be more difficult to dimension/manage memory requirements.
+- Deferred mode will return memory to the OS when either `.Q.gc[]` is called or an allocation fails, hence deferred mode has a performance advantage, but can be more difficult to dimension/manage memory requirements.

-Immediate mode is the 2.5/2.6 default, deferred is the 2.7 default.
+Immediate mode is the V2.5/2.6 default, deferred is the V2.7 default.
 To use immediate mode, invoke as `q -g 1`.
 (Since V2.7 2011.02.04.)